Altevatnet — Current Water Temperature, Annual Trends and Forecast

 Current Water Temperature

-Water Temperature in Altevatnet today is 7.8°C.
+Water Temperature in Altevatnet today is 10.5°C.

 Water Temperature: Daily Trends, Historical Records, and Forecast

-❌ As of today, the minimum water temperature ranges from 41°F (5°C) to 47°F (8°C).
-This water temperature is still quite low, and swimming in such conditions may only be comfortable for hardened individuals.
-It is recommended to limit the time spent in the water to avoid hypothermia.
-For those not accustomed to cold water, it is better to refrain from swimming.
-However, if you decide to enter the water, it is advisable to wear a warm wetsuit for protection against the cold.
+❌ As of today, the minimum water temperature ranges from 50°F (10°C) to 54°F (12°C).
+The water is slightly warmer, but still cool for most people.
+Swimming in such conditions is possible, but for most people, the time spent in the water should be limited to avoid hypothermia.
+Even experienced swimmers may feel discomfort if they stay in the water for too long.
+To improve comfort and safety, a wetsuit can be used.
 It is important to note that these swimming tips and recommendations apply only in good weather.
 When the air temperature is below 68°F (20°C), and sometimes even below 77°F (25°C), swimming can be unpleasant even with relatively high water temperatures.

 Water Temperature Chart Over the Last 30 Days